-Lori has spent her 30 year career as an educator in Warren County, and currently serves as the fifth grade team leader at Hilda J. Barbour Elementary School.
-She was an active supporter of her children’s sports and activities over their childhood years, and continues to see the value in providing children with opportunities to represent their community with their talents.
+Lori has spent her 34-year career as an educator in Warren County, and currently serves as the fifth grade team leader at Hilda J. Barbour Elementary School.
+Lori has devoted her career to serving the families of Warren County and sees her work as Mayor of the Town of Front Royal as an extension of that service.
+She was an active supporter of her children’s sports and activities over their childhood years and continues to see the value in providing children with opportunities to represent their community with their talents.

 Lori made the decision to get involved in local town government to give back to the community which she loves.
-She looks forward to hearing from town citizens about their concerns and thoughts regarding how they want their town to operate and move forward in the future.
+After serving on Town Council for three years, she decided to offer the knowledge she had gathered regarding the business of the Town, and her leadership skills to serve as the Mayor of the Town of Front Royal.
+She looks forward to hearing from Town citizens about their concerns and thoughts regarding how they want their Town to operate and move forward in the future.

 Josh was born in West Virginia but has spent the last 20 years living in the Shenandoah Valley.
 He moved to Front Royal in 2015 because it checked all the boxes for his love of history, the outdoor amenities offered, and Front Royal’s convenient location at the heart of Virginia’s finest valley.
 Josh grew up with a sense of community service having been a part of the Boy Scouts, 4-H, and playing various sports throughout his scholastic career.
 As an adult, he has served as a volunteer with numerous museums, local charitable groups, and non-profit organizations.
 In 2003, he graduated from Marshall University with a BA in History.